omnetpp/docs.omnetpp.org/docs/tutorials/swarm/page1.md

 Click the **Create policy** button.
 Switch over to the **JSON** tab.
 Paste the contents of [this file](code/docker-for-aws-policy.json) into the entry field.

 This policy is the superset of the officially published one on the [Docker for AWS website](https://docs.docker.com/docker-for-aws/iam-permissions/).
 It had to be slightly altered to make it fit into the default size limit, so it grants slightly more privileges than necessary.
-It also adds the ec2:CreateKeyPair permission, and the cloudwatch:PutMetricAlarm.
-This is necessary to automate the connection to the swarm, and the shutting down of the machines after they have been idle for a while.
+It also adds the `ec2:CreateKeyPair` and the `cloudwatch:PutMetricAlarm` permissions.
+These are necessary to automate the connection to the swarm, and the shutting down of the machines after they have been idle for a while.

 Click **Review policy**.
 Enter a **Name** for the new policy, for example "inet-docker-swarm-policy", then click **Create policy**.